 Feather River Land Trust's mission is to conserve the lands and waters of the Feather River region and steward their ecological, cultural, and educational values for current and future generations.
 Since 2000, FRLT has successfully protected over 54,000 acres of private lands that support outstanding biodiversity, waterways, fisheries, recreational and educational opportunities, cultural sites, agricultural lands, and spectacular scenery.
 Staff and volunteers will be available to answer questions about the Sierra Valley Preserve and will have Sierra Valley Birder's Guidebooks available.

 This fifth-generation sheep producer will host demonstrations of all aspects of wool production - from shearing to spinning, weaving and felting.
 Visitors can meet the sheep and alpacas and can try their hand at spinning and weaving.
 The wool room will be open and lamb meat for sale.
 There will also be lumber milling demonstrations from the Harvey Forestry operation.

-Janet Baldridge prepares, spins and knits fiber from wool, alpaca and other natural sources.
-Janet will be demonstrating hand spinning on an 1880s "walking wheel," and with support spindles.
+Fiber artist Janet Baldridge prepares, spins and knits fiber from wool, alpaca and other natural sources.
+Janet will be demonstrating hand spinning on an 1880's "walking wheel," and with support spindles.
 Janet will share the process of fiber preparation before knitting or spinning.
-She will also have hand knit items available.
+She will also have hand-knit items available.

 Using watercolor, oil, and acrylics, Joanne Corso of I Am Love - Artworks paints landscapes, still life, and portraits as well as the occasional abstract.
 Her paintings embody a philosophy of creating the least possible distance between the moment and its expression.
 Her thematic material covers many subjects but mostly she is known for evocative landscapes painted plein air on the California coast and in the mountains.
 She also makes paper and makes photo cards from her paintings.